Table of Contents

 The Change Leader provides higher education board governance consulting to build strong board and faculty governance systems that drive institutions to greater excellence.

-Higher Education Governance – board governance and shared governance – are critical in today’s Higher Education climate.
+Governance in Higher Education – board governance and shared governance – are critical in today’s Higher Education climate.
 No longer is it enough that you understand the institution’s mission and vision, you need to be the guiding light of the institution to successfully and seamlessly lead it toward your mission and vision.

 You and your board need to be prepared to deal with a myriad of obstacles at a moment’s notice to effectively manage crisis.
 Your institution and students are counting on you.